cybergis/jupyterlib/README.md

 # CyberGIS libraries for Jupyter environment

-This repository contains a Python package "cybergis", with a set of tool libraries designed to be used in Jupyter environment.
+This repository contains a Python package *cybergis*, with a set of tool libraries designed to be used in Jupyter environment.

-Reference: Dandong Yin, Yan Liu, Anand Padmanabhan, Je  Terstriep, Johnathan Rush, and Shaowen Wang.
+Reference: ```Dandong Yin, Yan Liu, Anand Padmanabhan, Je  Terstriep, Johnathan Rush, and Shaowen Wang.
 2017.
 A CyberGIS-Jupyter Framework for Geospatial Analytics at Scale.
-In Proceedings of PEARC17, New Orleans, LA, USA, July 09-13, 2017, 8 pages. https://doi.org/10.1145/3093338.3093378
+In Proceedings of PEARC17, New Orleans, LA, USA, July 09-13, 2017, 8 pages. https://doi.org/10.1145/3093338.3093378```

-The package now containes 2 libraries: *Floret* and *Job*
+The package containes 2 libraries: *Floret* and *Job*

 ## **Floret**